vuralcanasal/GitNotes/01_Init_Add_Commit.md

 >  (use "git add <file>..." to include in what will be committed)
 >   	02_Branche.md

-Now, we can commit 01_Init_Add_Commit.md with its comment, but we recognized a mistake on the file, and want to fix it.
-As you can see on the output, we can move the file to unstage by:
+Now, we can commit 01_Init_Add_Commit.md with a comment.
+However, if you notice a mistake in the file and want to fix it, you can unstage the file by using the following command:
 ```
 git restore --staged 01_Init_Add_Commit.md
 ```